MJD3600/TravelingSalesman/README.md

 # TravelingSalesman
 Program made to solve the Traveling Salesman Problem

-Includes Point Class that is used within the program
+Includes Point Class and High Res Timer Class that is used within the program